-Noncertified Professional and Administrative Employees.
-Employees in professional and administrative positions that do not require SBEC certification (such as noninstructional administrators) are not employed by contract.
-Employment is not for any specified term and may be terminated at any time by either the employee or the district.
+Non-certified Professional and Administrative Employees.
+Employees in professional and administrative positions that do not require SBEC certification (example, non-instructional administrators) are employed by either a non-Chapter 21 contract or will serve in an at-will capacity.

 Paraprofessional and Auxiliary Employees.
 All paraprofessional and auxiliary employees, regardless of certification, are employed at will and not by contract.
 Employment is not for any specified term and may be terminated at any time by either the employee or the district.